snbyrnes/PharmaForm/README.md

-# HPRA XML Parser HPRA XML Parser
+# PharmaForm - XML to JSON Parser optimised for medicinal product information